KoAt-DEV/task_manager_api/README.md

 - **JWT Tokens**: Secure token-based authentication with 30-minute expiration
 - **User Isolation**: Users can only access their own tasks
 - **Environment Variables**: Sensitive data stored in environment variables
+- **Request Logging**: All errors and performance metrics logged for monitoring

 ## License